Let’s Figure Out What Works

 DBT

 DBT (Dialectical Behavioral Therapy) is an offshoot of cognitive behavioral therapy designed to help people who struggle to regulate their very strong emotions.
-Originally developed to help individuals diagnosed with borderline personality, its use has expanded to helping a wider range of individuals in regulating emotions, practicing mindfulness, tolerating dress, and improving their interpersonal skills.
+Originally developed to help individuals diagnosed with borderline personality, its use has expanded to helping a wider range of individuals in regulating emotions, practicing mindfulness, tolerating distress, and improving their interpersonal skills.
 It is often delivered in a group setting by a foundationally trained or certified DBT practitioner.
 For more information, watch this video from PopPsych.

 • continuous line drawing of half a human face and one hand in brand colors